-Listed below are links to outdoor gear suppliers, organizations, lodging in the East Grand Lake area and purchasing fishing licenses on line.
+Listed below are links to outdoor gear suppliers, organizations, lodging the night prior to your canoe trip and purchasing fishing licenses on line.

 Old Town Canoe Blogger/Tips: Dave Conley is a featured blogger with Old Town Canoe on such topics as:

 - The Canoe Strokes Everyone Should Know

 - Family Canoe Trips – What to Know and Where to Go

 - The Old Town Discovery

 Alps Mountaineering Tents: When it comes to tents, we choose simplicity with functionality.
 Along with Eureka tents, we use the Taurus Outfitter model tent which features a heavy duty nylon floor, extra large #10 zippers, easy to set up with a simple two pole design the tent clips to, features two doors, two vestibules and does well in extreme wet weather.